 No vaccinations are needed to enter Chile.
 However, keep in mind that if you plan to travel outside of the country, you should find out what vaccinations you need for those countries.
 For up to date recommendations, we recommend visiting the Centers for Disease Control website: https://www.cdc.gov/

-If you will be flying to your region from Santiago after orientation (Iquique, Arica, Aysen or Magallenes volunteers will all take a domestic flight) remember that you will have a weight restriction.
+If you will be flying to your region from Santiago after orientation (Arica, Tarapacá, Antofagasta, Aysen, and Magallanes Region volunteers will all take a domestic flight) remember that you will have a weight restriction.
 Your checked luggage all together cannot weigh more than 20 kilos (44 pounds) in total.
-This means that you can bring one suitcase weighing 20 kilos, or 2 suitcases weighing 10 kilos each, or other such variations.
+This means that you can bring one suitcase weighing 20 kilos.
 You can also bring a carry-on, however this means a purse or a backpack only.
 If your luggage is over the weight limit, you will have to pay a fee.
-Please refer to the Sky Airlines website for more information:

-If you are taking a bus to your region, there isn’t a weight limit, but remember that you will be in charge of carrying your own luggage around.
+If you are taking a bus to your region, there isn’t a weight limit (this is the case for volunteers working in all of the other Regions not mentioned in the first paragraph), but remember that you will be in charge of carrying your own luggage around.
 Additionally, some bus attendants will charge passengers a fee for extremely heavy baggage, or passengers carrying more than 2 large bags/suitcases.
 Don’t bring more than you can handle yourself!
 Also, keep in mind that your host family may have limited space for your belongings.
 Packing lightly is highly recommended.
 Basic hygiene items, such as shampoo, toothpaste, deoderant, and soap, are widely available throughout the country.
 Basic clothing items, such as socks, underwear, hats, and gloves, are also widely available.